web-dave/webdave.de/src/assets/posts/cypress.md

 ### You should test:

-- Everything in the user stories. (the expectations are just too perfect as a test title (first parameter of an it).
+- Everything in the user stories. (the expectations are just too perfect as a test title (first parameter of an `it`).
 - Everything that seems critical.
-- Everything that required a little more brain power when developing or that seemed uncanny.
+- Everything that required a little more brainpower when developing or that seemed uncanny.
 - Everything that was broken before.
 There is nothing more annoying than finding a mistake again later.

 ### What I want to test here:

-1. When visiting the page, the user should be greeted with the name of the project, in the form of: ProjektName app is running
+1. When visiting the page, the user should be greeted with the name of the project, in the form: ProjektName app is running
 2. When you click on one of the next steps, the display (looks like a console) should show a certain output.

 ## Cypress methods